ianandersonlol/SwapItSmart_Proteomics/README.md

 ## Recent Updates

-See our [CHANGELOG.md](CHANGELOG.md) for the latest improvements, feature additions, and system updates.
+See our [Change Log](CHANGELOG.md) for the latest improvements, feature additions, and system updates.

 ## Feedback and Support